MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12sdklayers/nn-d3d12sdklayers-id3d12sharingcontract.md

 # ID3D12SharingContract interface

 ## -description

 Part of a contract between D3D11On12 diagnostic layers and graphics diagnostics tools.
 This interface facilitates diagnostics tools to capture information at a lower level than the DXGI swapchain.

+You may want to use this interface to enable diagnostic tools to capture usage patterns that don't use DXGI swap chains for presentation.
+If so, you can access this interface via **QueryInterface** from a D3D12 command queue.
+Note that this interface is not supported when there are no diagnostic tools present, so your application mustn't rely on it existing.

 ## -inheritance